New Playground Brings Music and Smiles - Morgan Autism Center, San Jose, California

 This echoes the research we carried out when writing our White Paper: Sounds and The Spectrum: The Benefits of Music for Autistic Children.
 We discovered that autistic children often have great difficulty interacting with others and music encourages reciprocal communicative behavior which can help them overcome these difficulties.
 By introducing an instrument into the autistic child’s environment they have an opportunity to initially connect with the instrument in a non-threatening, non-pressurized way which means that opening up to others who are also interacting with the instruments becomes part of the organic process of communication.

-The project was funded through local young high school student Megana Arunarthi who wanted to make a difference in her community and chose the Morgan Autism Center musical garden as her Girls Scouts of America Gold Award project.
-According to Megana, the funding came largely from reaching out to people in her circles and presenting the project goals.
-After collecting a few hundred dollars, she pursued local companies to match funds and fortunately, a few employees at Apple, Broadcom, and Oracle were able to help her raise the $13,000 needed for equipment, tax, freight, and installation.
+The project was funded through the efforts of young local high school student Megana Arunarthi who wanted to make a difference in her community and chose the Morgan Autism Center musical garden as her Girls Scouts of America Gold Award project.
+Megana raised the money largely through reaching out and presenting her project goals to people within her own circles including friends and family.
+After incredibly raising well over half the required amount, she then approached local companies to match funds which resulted in her successfully raising the full $13,000 needed for equipment, tax, freight, and installation.

 “Our students are overjoyed with the new Percussion Play Outdoor Music elements,” Brad tells us.
 “Morgan Autism Center is so happy with the products SPEC recommended and the straight forward services they provided.
 SPEC was awesome to work with.
 It was clear from the moment we met them that they knew what they were doing.
 They were honest, passionate, and super knowledgeable about serving our special needs population.
 They provided discounts on equipment and provided a stressfree, simple process from start to finish.
 SPEC provided exactly what we wanted, on-time and under budget.”